DasDarkLord/xyraith/docs/bytecode.md

 # Bytecode Info
-This document acts as Xyraith's documentation  for it's code format.
+This document acts as Xyraith's documentation  for it's runtime format.

 ## Names
 - **Byte** 1 byte in memory